nheron/droolsonboarding/gettingStarted/extending_the_kie_runtime_server.md

 This methods will be called by the kie-server.

+Here is our implementation.
+In the init method we shall instantiate our service.

+In the createContainer method we add all the classes that we find in the container.
+Notice that we give our extension a name that we shall use later "DroolsFramework".

 ```
 public class DroolsFrameworkKieServerExtension implements KieServerExtension {
     public static final String EXTENSION_NAME = "DroolsFramework";